What Is a Digital Abacus Frame? A Complete Guide to Virtual Abacus Learning

 Digital Abacus vs Calculator

 A lot of parents are curious about why kids should use a digital abacus when there is probably a calculator really handy.
 What’s different is the way a brain learns.
-A calculator provides instant answers, but not the thinking process.
+A calculator provides instant answers but does not help children understand the problem-solving process.
 A digital abacus frame, in contrast, prompts step-by-step thinking.
 Students learn why numbers work, as opposed to just memorising answers.

 This is why abacus digital learning is preferred for early & middle learning stages, where brain development and number sense are very important.